 Prosperity Education Ltd was incorporated in 2016 as a small digital publishing company based in central Cambridge.
-What began as an idea shared between two former Cambridge University Press colleagues became a reality upon the launch of FCE Academy and its resulting popularity amongst Cambridge exam candidates.
-With a combined 30 years' digital publishing experience and English language teaching practice amongst its three members, the company is well positioned to deliver high-functioning educational software applications in response to a clear demand from candidates of English language exams everywhere.
-By incorporating rigorous and independent expert review of the material, and having beta versions of all products and content peer-reviewed by teachers and students across the world, the company ethos and promotional tagline 'The best revisions apps available' is justified.
+With a combined 30 years' digital publishing experience and English language teaching practice amongst its members, the company is well positioned to deliver high-functioning educational software applications and books in response to a clear demand from candidates of English language exams everywhere.

 Terms of service

 The terms “FCE Academy”, "CAE Academy", "PROSPERITY EDUCATION" or “us” or “we” refer to the owner of the website whose registered office is Sherlock Close, Cambridge, CB3 0HP, United Kingdom.
 The term “you” refers to the user or viewer of our website.

 • The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.

 • Neither we nor any third parties provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website for any particular purpose.
 You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

 • Your use of any information or materials on this website is entirely at your own risk, for which we shall not be liable.
 It shall be your own responsibility to ensure that any products, services or information available through this website meet your specific requirements.